plone/plone.restapi-client/docs/actions/types.md

 ## Update Type Field/Fieldset

+### Mutation function

+Use the `updateTypeFieldMutation` function to get the mutation for updating a field/fieldset of the type provided.

+### Hook

-This function can be used to update a field/fieldset of the type provided.
+Use the `useUpdateTypeField` hook to update a field/fieldset of the type provided.

-- Function name: `updateTypeFieldMutation`

 ### Parameters